Don Korotsky Norte

 Don Korotsky Norte (born 1961/1962) is an American gay rights political activist.
-Norte's career covers over thirty years of public service with federal, state, and local government, including the US Defense Department the US General Services Administration (GSA) and the New York State Department of Parks, Recreation and Historic Preservation.
+Norte's career covers over thirty years of public service with federal, state, and local government, including the Department of Defense, the General Services Administration, and the New York State Department of Parks, Recreation and Historic Preservation.

 Early life and education

 Norte received a Bachelor of Arts in geography from Montclair State University and master's degree of urban planning from New York University.

 Norte began dating his husband Kevin Norte, a high school classmate, in 1978.
-They married on June 28, 2008 in California, 30 years after their first date.
+They married on June 28, 2008, in California, 30 years after their first date.

 Career

 Norte is a city planner.
-He worked for West Hollywood's Department of Transportation and Public Works between 1990-2017.Norte joined the Los Angeles County Metropolitan Transportation Authority’s management team in 2017.
+He worked for West Hollywood's Department of Transportation and Public Works between 1990 and 2017.
+Norte joined the Los Angeles County Metropolitan Transportation Authority's management team in 2017.
 He and his husband marched in the City of Los Angeles LGBTQ Pride Parade in Hollywood in 2022.

 In 2004, Norte was involved in the Bobby Shriver for Santa Monica City Council Campaign.

 Norte has served on the board of directors and later as president of the California Public Parking Association.